AshkanRafiee/Digispark-DNS-Spoofing/README.md

 change ```192.168.1.1 modem``` to your desired ip and domain. you can manually add more sources too but just remember to add "enter" and write your entries line by line.
 ## Disclaimer
-THIS REPOSITORY AND THE CONTENTS ARE ONLY FOR EDUCATIONAL PURPOSE AND YOU ARE THE ONLY ONE WHO IS RESPONSIBLE TO ANY KIND OF MISUSE OR ILLEGAL ACTIVITY BY USING IT.
+THIS REPOSITORY AND THE CONTENTS ARE ONLY FOR EDUCATIONAL PURPOSE AND YOU ARE THE ONLY ONE RESPONSIBLE TO ANY KIND OF MISUSE OR ILLEGAL ACTIVITY BY USING IT.